 \section{Introduction}

 \fi

-\IEEEPARstart{D}{eep} neural networks (NNs) \cite{mcculloch1943logical,lecun2015deep,bengio2013representation} have achieved superior performance for computer vision tasks \cite{lecun2010convolutional,ImageNet_cvpr09}, and attracts increasing attention from the other communities, including manufacturing \cite{wang2018deep} and healthcare \cite{litjens2017survey}.
-When fed with a \textit{large} amount of training data (at least in the thousands \cite{du2018many}), NNs have shown great success in extracting high-level features and modeling different kinds of functions.
+\IEEEPARstart{D}{eep} neural networks (NNs) \cite{mcculloch1943logical,lecun2015deep,bengio2013representation} have achieved superior performance in computer vision tasks \cite{lecun2010convolutional,ImageNet_cvpr09}, and attracts increasing attention from other communities, including manufacturing \cite{wang2018deep} and healthcare \cite{litjens2017survey}.
+When fed with a \textit{large} amount of training data (at least in the thousands \cite{du2018many}), NNs have shown great success in extracting high-level features and modeling complex functions.
 However, the available data in actual life is often \textit{limited} and \textit{expensive} to collect.
 For example, in computer-aided diagnosis of aortic stenosis, a common yet severe heart disease \cite{stewart1997clinical}, doctors are interested in using pre-surgical CT scans to efficiently identify the diseased patients.
 Here, a hospital may only have around a hundred historical records over the years, leading to unsatisfactorily performance for NNs.

 In the meantime, thanks to the advances in domain research, underlining physical knowledge is often available for the learning problems in manufacturing and healthcare.
 Take the same aortic stenosis application as an example, the pathophysiological reason for the stenosis is mainly due to the deposited calcifications on the valve leaflets and the valve wall, and therefore change the blood flow pattern.
-The blood flow can be numerically simulated via computational fluid dynamics (CFD, \cite{anderson1995computational}), using the CT scans as the input geometry and boundary conditions.
-Incorporating such physical knowledge (i.e., the simulation) would intuitively improve the learning model since it provides complementary information against the collected historical records.
+The blood flow can be numerically simulated via computational fluid dynamics (CFD, see\cite{anderson1995computational}), using the CT scans as the input geometry and boundary conditions.
+Incorporating such knowledge (i.e., simulation) would intuitively improve the learning model since it provides complementary information against the collected historical records.
 We present in this paper an \textit{active} sampling method to incorporate underlining physical knowledge via a \textit{complementary} dataset.

 However, there are two major challenges involved in collecting such a complementary dataset.
 First, the inputs of the dataset (i.e., unlabeled images) are difficult to acquire in practice.
 This is particularly typical in the medical field, e.g., pre-surgical CT scans, due to clinical, logistic, and economic restrictions.
 Therefore, an effective \textit{synthesis} model for image inputs is needed.
 Second, physical labeling methods are usually expensive.
 For example, it may take several hours of computation for a CFD model with complex geometry \cite{anderson1995computational}, and it would be even longer if considering the interaction of blood flow and soft biological tissue \cite{thompson1997general}.
 Within a practical turnaround, one can only afford a relatively \textit{small} amount of labeled experiments.
 Therefore, an efficient \textit{sampling} strategy is needed for data synthesis.